norjamton/webflowfirebase/README.md

 # Webflow Firebase Template
-Template for hosting Webflow sites on Firebase with automated sync scripts.
+Template for hosting Webflow sites for free with Firebase using automated scripts.

 ## Setup